Are you ready?

 Do I need wider support from my community?

-If you can show you have a good reach into your wider community, and have some evidence that they support what you are trying to do, this can make your participation request even stronger.
-But it is not a condition of making one.
+Participation requests are designed to make it easier for people who use and experience services to help improve services.
+If you can show you have a good reach into your wider community, and have some evidence that they support what you are trying to do, this can make your participation request stronger.

 Links to more information